Nikhil-Dadhich/FortiPass/README.md

 Download these files in a folder.

-=> Go to your browser extesnion setting.
+=> Go to your browser extension setting.

 => Turn on developer mode.